ECAllen/blog-posts/drafts/life-algo.md

 review calendar

+review accomplishments.md

+add entries for discraction section

+prioritize tasks that maximize effectiveness in the world EITW

+do those tasks

 WAIDN

-pick tasks that maximize effectiveness in the world

-do those tasks